roboscienceorg/book/source/Navigation/Navigation_Problems.rst

 #.
 Assume that you have a finite number of convex solid obstacles (solid
    means you are not starting inside).
 Prove or provide a counter-example.

-   #.
+   a.
 Will Bug 1 succeed in navigating from any start point to any goal
       point?

    #.
 Will Bug 2 succeed in navigating from any start point to any goal